Auditions at Fine Arts...

 Audition appointment required.

 It is imperative that all campers go through the audition process for placement purposes.
 All levels of experience are considered.

-Saturday, April 7, 2018 – beginning at 1:00 pm (until 4:30 pm)
+Saturday, April 6, 2019 – beginning at 1:00 pm (until 4:30 pm) – Room 156

-Saturday, May 12, 2018 – beginning at 1:00 pm (until 4:30 pm)
+Saturday, May 11, 2019 – beginning at 1:00 pm (until 4:30 pm) – Room 156

 - Student must memorize a short poem or monologue (a short, single character speech) from a play, book or movie no longer than 1 minute in length.